🏗️

 New York City's office-to-residential conversion program, expanded under recent zoning text amendments, has identified over 130 million square feet of office space eligible for conversion, creating a significant adaptive reuse pipeline that could reshape older commercial corridors in Midtown and the Financial District.

-Construction Loans in New York City, New York
+How do construction loans work in New York City, New York?

 Commercial construction loans fund new development or major rehabilitation projects.
 Funds are disbursed in stages as construction progresses.
 Most are short-term (12-36 months) and convert to permanent financing upon completion.
 In the New York City metro area, borrowers can access 14 lenders offering Construction financing, including Brooklyn, Manhattan, Queens, and surrounding areas.
 Loan amounts typically range from $500K to $100M with rates from 7% - 10%.